Hyperdisordered cell packing on a growing surface: Hyperdisordered scaling of chromatophore point patterns

 We next seek to understand the cause of this scaling behavior.
 A large-scale simulation of this model shows nearly regularly packed domains, with different densities and without a clear characteristic size, surrounded by more disordered regions, see Fig.~\ref{fig2}c.
 During growth, the density of these domains oscillates in a sawtooth manner.
 The reason for this is that the domains gradually become less packed as the surface grows, until there is enough space for inserting new chromatophores in the gaps between existing ones, see SM Movie 1.
 To quantify the statistics of these domains, we introduce the hexatic order parameter where $j$ is an index representing a given cell, $\nu_{j}$ is the number of nearest neighbours of cell $j$ computed via Delauney triangulation, and $\theta_{jl}$ is the angle between the vector pointing from cell $j$ to $l$ and the $x$ axis.
 A large value of $|\psi_i|$ can be interpreted as a local ordering of the neighbors of cell $j$, see Fig.~\ref{fig2}d.
 We therefore identify domains as connected sets of neighboring cells characterized by high values of $|\psi_j|$, see Fig.~\ref{fig2}e.
 We find that the size distribution of these domains is well described by a power law (Fig.~\ref{fig2}f), consistent with the idea that the dynamical heterogeneity generated by the interplay of growth and area exclusion is scale free.

-Hyperdisordered scaling of a point pattern is necessarily associated with a pair correlation function whose integral in space diverges \cite{torquato2018hyperuniform}.
-The envelope of the correlation function in the squid and in the model appear to decay in a similar way, see Fig.~\ref{fig3}a.
-This decay is compatible with $r^{-2}$, so that the integral in space of the correlation function presents a logarithmic divergence in two dimensions.
-This behavior is more evident in a large-scale simulation of the model, see Fig.~\ref{fig3}b.
+Hyperdisordered scaling of a point pattern is necessarily associated with a pair correlation function whose integral in space diverges, see Appendix~\ref{app:triad} and Ref.~\cite{torquato2018hyperuniform}.
+The envelope of the correlation function, both in the squid and in the model, appears to decay as $r^{-2}$, see Fig.~\ref{fig3}a.
+This decay implies a (logarithmic) divergence of the integral of the correlation function in two dimensions, as expected.
+The $r^{-2}$ decay is more evident in a large-scale simulation of the model, see Fig.~\ref{fig3}b.

 Another equivalent property of a hyperdisordered system is that the structure factor